 The Lodge continues to be lovingly maintained inside and out.
-We have completed several soft refurbishments over the past 6 off seasons including new beds, soft furnishings, windows, TV room refurbishment and fuel conversion of our boiler at the request of NPWS.
+We have completed several soft refurbishments including new beds, linen, soft furnishings, windows, TV room refurbishment and a fuel conversion of our boiler at the request of NPWS.

 An image of Valhalla Lodge in its early days.

 We are proud to have supported many big and small causes over the years.
-Some of our regulars include:
+Most recently:

 Starlight Children's Foundation in the Memory of Brianna Johnsen in order to help fund Captain Starlight's learning and development, so that more kids just like Brianna can experience the impact of this incredible program.
 With this legacy, Brianna’s memory will live on and she will continue to give to others just as she did in life.

-Sydney Children's Hospital Foundation with the successful Highland Property Agent's event - "The Blue Lunch"
+Sydney Children's Hospital Foundation through the Highland Property Agent's event - "The Blue Lunch"

 Australia's Biggest Business Morning Tea - raising funds for cancer.